 There is no merit to [the plaintiff's] argument that witnesses' accounts must be verified to provide support for Denver's burden.
-Anecdotal evidence is nothing more than a witness' narrative of an incident told witness' perspective including from the and the witness' perceptions...Denver was not required to present corroborating evidence and [the plaintiff] was free to present its own witnesses to either refute the incidents described by Denver's witnesses or to relate their own perceptions on discrimination in the Denver construction industry.
+Anecdotal evidence is nothing more than a witness' narrative of an incident told from the witness' perspective and including the witness' perceptions...Denver was not required to present corroborating evidence and [the plaintiff] was free to present its own witnesses to either refute the incidents described by Denver's witnesses or to relate their own perceptions on discrimination in the Denver construction industry.
+109